 The streaked horned lark is a coastal subspecies only found in southwest Washington and western Oregon, with a range-wide population estimated at 1,170 to 1,610.
-It is an uncommon breeder on airport grasslands and remnant prairies and beaches of western Washington and Oregon.
+It is an uncommon breeder on airport grasslands and remnant prairies, dredge spoil islands in the lower Columbia River, and beaches of western Washington and Oregon.
 Primary concerns are loss and degradation of habitat and human-related disturbance and mortality (example: mowing of grass) at breeding sites. is

 Description and Range

 The streaked horned lark is a slender, long-winged passerine about 7 inches long.
 Adults are marked with a dark facial mask and breast band that contrasts with a pale face and throat.
 These features are especially clear and distinctive in adult males, which have a yellow throat.
 The “horns” for which the species is named are tiny, black feather tufts on the sides of the head in adult males.
 Adult females are similar to males, but duller, smaller, and lack horns.

 In Washington, streaked horned larks are found on prairie and grassland south of Puget Sound, coastal beaches, dredge spoil islands and sparsely vegetated shoreline sites on the lower Columbia River.
 Streaked horned larks are also found on agricultural fields and drying seasonal wetlands in Oregon.
 Their habitat consists of large expanses of bare or sparsely vegetated land, including fields, prairies, upper beaches, airports, and similar areas with low/sparse grassy vegetation.

 Streaked horned larks forage on the ground in bare fields or among short vegetation.
 They eat seeds and grass but feed their young insects, exclusively.